 Los Angeles has some exciting places to keep visitors busy during their entire time in LA.
-From museums such as the Broad Museum LA to some of the best restaurants around, there’s always something to do.
+There are museums like the Broad Museum, and there are some of the best restaurants around.
+There’s always something to do in LA.
 If you’re looking for something off the beaten track, check out these hidden secrets spots in LA.

 The Edison bar gives off a speakeasy vibe right in the heart of Los Angeles.
 The bar is a renovated power plant that still gives off an old-school, industrial speakeasy vibe.
 With its classy ambiance, be sure to dress to impress and get ready to enjoy the craft cocktails, absinthe, and burlesque shows.